vuejs/docs/src/api/sfc-style.md

 </style>
 ```

-The actual value will be compiled into a hashed CSS custom property so the CSS is still static.
-The custom property will be applied to component's root element via inline styles and reactively updated if the source value changes.
+The actual value will be compiled into a hashed CSS custom property, so the CSS is still static.
+The custom property will be applied to the component's root element via inline styles and reactively updated if the source value changes.